Tigawa: Date

-The Tigawa temple is generally dated to the early 5th century, though some scholars have dated it to other periods.
+The Tigawa temple is generally dated to the early 5th century CE, though some scholars have dated it to other periods.
 After comparing it to the hundreds of Buddhist, Hindu and Jain monuments he had seen during his tours, Cunningham argued based on stylistic grounds, iconography, and architecture, that the "original [Tigawa] temple undoubtedly belongs to the Gupta period, and cannot, therefore, be later than the fifth century A.D.; but it is more probably as old as the third century".

 In 1957, Mate narrowed the estimate for the Tigawa temple to fourth or fifth century, along with those for Udaigiri and Sanchi.
 Percy Brown, in 1959, estimated that the Udaigiri is older, adding that the Sanchi and Tigawa temples were probably completed between 400 and 450 CE.
 Later scholarship has largely placed the Tigawa temple in the early 5th century, or 400-425 CE range.
 George Michell calls it "late 5th century".

 Description

 The Tigawa site had more than 36 temples, some with sculptures and mandapas.
 All of these before their destruction, reported Cunningham in 1879, were Brahmanical temples with no sign of any Buddhist or Jain motifs or art.
-The smallest temples in the range of 4x4 to 6x6 square feet were walled on three sides.
-Temples bigger than these, but smaller than 12x12 square feet, had a fourth wall with entrance doorways with two pilasters.
+The smallest temples in the range of 4 × 4 to 6 × 6 square feet were walled on three sides.
+Temples bigger than these, but smaller than 12 × 12 square feet, had a fourth wall with entrance doorways with two pilasters.
 Those even bigger had a mandapa in front with four pillars.
 All temples, small or large, had a spire with amalaka on top, confirmed by the remnant ruins.
 Of these, one named Kankali Devi temple is notable, states George Michell - an art historian and a professor specializing in Hindu architecture, because "of the free-standing temples erected during the period of Gupta rule, only those of Sanchi and Tigawa have been completely preserved" and these two "define clearly the essential architectural scheme of the north Indian temple".
 The Tigawa temple is emblematic illustration of the formative stages of Hindu sacred architecture.